Inequality in Hollywood: #MeToo

-In October 2017, The New York Times published an article about Harvey Weinstein, highlighting the sexual harassment accounts from many of the women actresses he worked with.
-Following the outbreak of this story, Alyssa Milano started the now-viral Twitter hashtag #MeToo to encourage other sexual harassment victims to speak up.
-Several film, TV, and media production figures beyond Weinstein soon became involved in a number of latent sexual harassment accusations, including news anchor Matt Lauer, comedian Louis CK, and Disney producer John Lasseter.
+In October 2017, The New York Times published an article about Harvey Weinstein that highlighted accounts of sexual harassment from many of the actresses he had worked with.
+Following the publication of the story, Alyssa Milano promoted the hashtag #MeToo on Twitter to encourage other victims of sexual harassment to speak up.
+Several film, television, and media production figures besides Weinstein soon faced allegations of sexual harassment, including news anchor Matt Lauer, comedian Louis C.K., and Disney producer John Lasseter.

-Investigations into Weinstein's and other high-level executives' harassment cases revealed that women actresses were threatened to perform sexual favors or be subjected to lewd, gender-based comments.
-Tight control over networks of power and uses of silence agreements discouraged women to speak up about their treatment.
-Since October 2018, the hashtag has been retweeted 19 million times and has accompanied notable company boycotts and accused figures to resign or step out of the public eye.
+The #MeToo hashtag was used more than 19 million times on Twitter between October 15, 2017, after Alyssa Milano promoted the hashtag following allegations against Hollywood executive Harvey Weinstein, through September 30, 2018.
+Analysis of periods when #MeToo activity was high, Pew Research Center found that 15% of tweets mentioned celebrities or the entertainment industry, while 14% discussed personal stories or narratives about harassment.

 #TimesUp

-The Time's Up movement was a direct response to the #MeToo controversies in Hollywood, specifically to the allegations against Weinstein.
-The movement was notable for being galvanized and funded by other Hollywood celebrities, simultaneously establishing legal frameworks while raising awareness by having celebrities wear black to major Awards shows in 2018.
-This movement stretches outside of Hollywood and works to reach people around the world in whatever workplace they work in.
+The Time's Up movement was a response to the #MeToo movement in Hollywood, specifically to the allegations against Weinstein.
+The movement was organized and funded by Hollywood celebrities, while also establishing legal resources and raising awareness through celebrities wearing black at major Awards shows in 2018.
+This movement also extends beyond Hollywood and seeks to reach people in workplaces around the world.

 #AskMoreOfHim

-This movement was generated by men in Hollywood who want to show support for women in the industry by speaking up.
-The movement was created in response to the #MeToo movement.
-The men behind the movement have the goal of speaking up more about sexual harassment when it happens and holding themselves accountable to make women more equal in the industry.
+This movement was started by men in Hollywood who wanted to show their support for women in the industry by speaking out.
+It was created in response to the #MeToo movement.
+The men involved in the movement aim to speak out against sexual harassment when it occurs and hold themselves accountable for promoting greater equality for women in the industry.

 Racial inequality

 History of racial inequality in Hollywood

-The first films to come out of Hollywood that included non-white characters were played by white actors through blackface, brown-face, and yellow face in a derogatory, intellectually demeaning manner.
-In America, during the 1830s and 1840s, Minstrel Shows gained popularity.
-These shows cast white actors to represent other ethnicities.
-By the 1940s and 1950s, many ethnically white actors and actresses got into the spotlight by swapping out their culturally ethnic names for more widely used industry names.
-Oppositely this left non-white actors out of work and cast aside.
+The first films to come out of Hollywood that included non-white characters featured white actors using blackface, brown-face, and yellowface.
+In the United States, minstrel shows gained popularity in the 1830s and 1840s.
+These shows cast white actors to portray people of other ethnicities.
+By the 1940s and 1950s, many white actors and actresses gained prominence after changing their ethnic names to more widely used industry names.
+This reduced employment opportunities for non-white actors.

-Once people of color made it onto the big screens of Hollywood by the early twentieth century, they were only granted small background roles or forced to stereotype their character to get the role.
-Through self-imposed restrictive laws, like "The Motion Picture Production Code, Hays code", no interracial marriage or relationship-like statutes could be portrayed on camera.
-This helped exclude actors of color from getting lead roles, even if their female counterpart was a character of color, because it would typically be a white actress in blackface.
+Once people of color appeared on Hollywood screens by the early twentieth century, they were often limited to small background roles or required to conform to racial stereotypes to obtain roles.
+Under restrictive industry regulations such as The Motion Picture Production Code (Hays Code), interracial marriages and relationships could not be portrayed on screen.
+This restricted actors of color from obtaining lead roles, even when their female counterpart was a character of color, because the female role would typically be portrayed by a white actress in blackface.